OctopusDeploy/docs/docs/deployments/certificates/troubleshooting.md

 ### `Unknown encryption algorithm: 1.2.840.113549.1.5.13`

-When attempting to import a certificate in `PKCS12` format you might receive an error similar to:
+When attempting to import a certificate in `PKCS#12` format you might receive an error similar to:

 ```text
 Could not parse certificate data.
 Possible causes: 1) The certificate format is not supported.
 2) The password is incorrect.
 3) The file is corrupt.
 Error: Unable to parse certificate 'example.cert.domain'
 (id: ): Unknown encryption algorithm: 1.2.840.113549.1.5.13
 ```

-This error may be caused by the use of [openssl](https://www.openssl.org/) version **3.0** or higher to create the certificate.
+This error may be caused by the use of [openssl](https://www.openssl.org/) version **3.0** (or higher) to create the certificate.
 To workaround this error, you can try the following:

-* Generate the certificate using openssl version **1.1.1** and re-attempting the certfiicate upload/import.
+* Generate the certificate using openssl version **1.1.1** and re-attempting the certificate upload/import.
-* Import the certificate into the Windows Certificate store, export it using the `#PKCS12` format, *optionally* with your private key and then re-attempt the certificate upload/import.
+* Import the certificate into the Windows Certificate store, export it using the `PKCS#12` format, *optionally* with your private key and then re-attempt the certificate upload/import.
+* Generate the certificate using openssl version **3.0** (or higher) using [legacy algorithms](https://wiki.openssl.org/index.php/OpenSSL_3.0#Legacy_Algorithms).
+This requires the [legacy provider](https://wiki.openssl.org/index.php/OpenSSL_3.0#Providers) to be loaded in the openssl configuration first, and then generating the certificate using the `-provider legacy` switch.
+Finally, re-attempting the certificate upload/import.

 For more information, see this [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/7156).